IDEX (NYSE:IEX) Updates Q3 2022 Earnings Guidance

-IDEX (NYSE:IEX – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
+IDEX (NYSE:IEX – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.98-$2.03 for the period, compared to the consensus earnings per share estimate of $1.91.
 The company issued revenue guidance of -.

 Wall Street Analyst Weigh In

-Several research analysts recently commented on IEX shares.
-Morgan Stanley lowered their target price on IDEX from $250.00 to $225.00 and set an overweight rating for the company in a research note on Thursday, June 9th.
-StockNews.com raised IDEX from a hold rating to a buy rating in a research note on Friday, July 22nd.
-Stifel Nicolaus cut IDEX from a buy rating to a hold rating and lowered their target price for the stock from $229.00 to $188.00 in a research note on Monday, July 18th.
-DA Davidson reissued a neutral rating on shares of IDEX in a research note on Thursday, April 28th.
-Finally, Oppenheimer raised IDEX from a market perform rating to an outperform rating and set a $215.00 price objective for the company in a research report on Thursday, July 14th.
-Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to MarketBeat, IDEX presently has an average rating of Moderate Buy and an average target price of $218.45.
+A number of equities research analysts have recently issued reports on IEX shares.
+Loop Capital reduced their target price on shares of IDEX from $220.00 to $200.00 and set a hold rating for the company in a research report on Tuesday, July 19th.
+DA Davidson reissued a neutral rating on shares of IDEX in a research report on Thursday, April 28th.
+Mizuho upped their price objective on shares of IDEX from $190.00 to $205.00 and gave the stock a neutral rating in a research report on Monday.
+Citigroup upped their price objective on shares of IDEX from $219.00 to $228.00 in a research report on Thursday, July 28th.
+Finally, Stifel Nicolaus cut shares of IDEX from a buy rating to a hold rating and dropped their target price for the stock from $229.00 to $188.00 in a report on Monday, July 18th.
+Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus target price of $219.82.

 IDEX Corporation, together with its subsidiaries, provides applied solutions worldwide.
 The company operates through three segments: Fluid & Metering Technologies (FMT), Health & Science Technologies (HST), and Fire & Safety/Diversified Products (FSDP).
 The FMT segment designs, produces, and distributes positive displacement pumps, small volume provers, flow meters, injectors, and other fluid-handling pump modules and systems, as well as offers flow monitoring and other services for the food, chemical, general industrial, water and wastewater, agricultural, and energy industries.